Proven Results | High Success 500 + Reviews

 Civil Service Interview Questions

-The interview panel are issued with a bank of questions from which they must select, testing each competency and listed strength.
-Answers are typically marked out of seven for each competency tested.
-For more junior roles, candidates are often told which competency is being tested before being asked a question.
-Your answers should follow the STAR format, and most marks are awarded for the ‘Actions’ i.e. what you did and how you did it.
-Your answers should be between four and six minutes long to comprehensively answer the question.
+If you are answering a Behaviour Question.
+Your answers should follow the STAR method (Situation, Task, Action, Result) to frame your responses.
+This method helps you provide a structured and coherent answer, making it easier for the interviewer to follow your narrative.
+Select examples from your professional, volunteer, or academic experiences that best demonstrate the competencies required for the role.
+Highlight situations where you overcame challenges, took initiative, or delivered significant results.
+Ensure each example aligns with the behaviours, strengths, and abilities outlined in the Success Profiles framework.
+When choosing your examples, think about the impact of your actions and the skills you utilised.
+Practice articulating these examples clearly and concisely, focusing on the most relevant details.
+The goal is to illustrate your skills and experience in a way that directly relates to the role you are applying for.
+Most marks are awarded for the ‘Actions’ i.e. what you did and how you did it.
+Your answers should be about four minutes long to comprehensively answer the question.
 There might be follow-up questions, especially if the competency has not been adequately demonstrated, which is why you need to try to cover it fully in your initial answer.
 By sticking to the STAR framework you will be able to lead the interview panel through your answer in a logical and systematic way.
 You must remember to focus on what you did, so answer using ‘I’ and not ‘we’.
 Another very important point is to provide a summary to complete your answer e.g. “ So what I learned from this example which is relevant to this role is…..” or “ I have used this example because I believe it demonstrates my ability to [do something required within the role description]”.
 You will score points by consistently bringing your answer back to how it demonstrates the skills, knowledge, or experience the panel is looking for.
 Do not assume that the panel are able to make a connection between what you are telling them and why it is relevant to the role, even if this seems obvious to you.
-More information is available on how to answer Civil Service Interview Questions.

 Civil Service Candidate Testimonial

-Assessment of strength-based questions is slightly more subjective.
+Assessment of Strength-based questions is slightly more subjective.
 Typically, they are marked out of four; two marks for positive body language and two marks for content.
 Strength-based questions, such as, ‘Would others describe you as adaptable?’ are designed to see if something is (or is not) your natural strength.
 The basic assumption is that if, for example, being adaptable comes naturally to you, then you will do this well and enjoy it.
 An organisation comprised of people who enjoy what they are doing, and do it well, should be successful.
 Hence, you need to be positive, not delay when answering, and back up your claim with a brief example.
 Answers to strength-based questions are brief and to the point.
 The Success Profiles listed within the Job Description have associated strengths set out within the Strengths Directory (see link above).
 Think about how you might demonstrate some of these (we say “some” because there are 36 in total!)
 In summary, prepare your examples and think about how they can be adapted to fit questions which are coming from a slightly different angle; in other words, remain flexible and don’t simply repeat you example verbatim because it might not fit the question.
 Listen carefully to the question, answer what is being asked, not what you think you have heard.
 Always make it clear why the example or demonstration of skills is relevant.
 Think about the required strengths and how you are going to answer the question in a positive and energetic way, backed up with a brief example.
+You can read more about how to prepare and answer Strength Interview Questions.

 Your answers are scored so focus on covering the skills, knowledge, and experience set out in the Job Description using the Success Profile to guide your thinking.
 You will usually get to see your scores after the interview, so take the time to reflect and refine your examples, you might well need them again for the next role!
 The key is to be authentic, using your voice to keep the panel interested and engaged.
 Inject energy and passion into your ‘performance’ and avoid talking about things which are not relevant and don’t add value to your sales pitch.
 Organisations seek to employ engaged, enthusiastic and energetic people; the Civil Service is no different.